flatironinstitute/q2-matchmaker/README.md

 ```
 Here, we had 100 biological samples, and 10 microbial species.
 The differentials are in an ALR representation with the first species being the reference frame.

 The most relevant variable here is `diff` which measures the differentials between the cases and the controls.
-You can extract that via `inf.posterior['diff]`.
+You can extract that via `inf.posterior['diff']`.

 Otherwise, make sure to check out [Arviz](https://arviz-devs.github.io/arviz/index.html), since it provides an extremely comprehensive API for diagnostics, so it is recommended to check it out.